phaminh174/AndroidStudioExcercise/README.md

 learning android studio development

 Hello!
 I'm Minh.
-This is just my testing with Android Studio's VCS and Using GitHub
+This is just my testing with Android Studio